b2ihealthcare/snow-owl/docs/setup/security/index.md

 ### Rules

-Role assignment: A subject can exercise a permission only if the subject has selected or been assigned a role.
+1. Role assignment: A subject can exercise a permission only if the subject has selected or been assigned a role.
-Permission authorization: A subject can exercise a permission only if the permission is authorized for the subject's active role.
-With rules 1 and 2, this rule ensures that users can exercise only permissions for which they are authorized.
+2. Permission authorization: A subject can exercise a permission only if the permission is authorized for the subject's active role.

+With rules 1 and 2, it is ensured that users can exercise only permissions for which they are authorized.

 S = Subject = A person or automated agent
 R = Role = Job function or title which defines an authority level